Autism Fact Sheet

 Several CIRM-funded research projects are also using stem cells derived from people with ASD to learn more about how the symptoms of ASD arise and also to screen for drugs.
 These types of projects start with cells taken from people with ASD.
 Even if those cells come from the skin they have the same genes as cells in the brain that show symptoms in the disease.
-These cells can then be reprogrammed into an embryonic-like state called an iPS cell, and matured into brain cells.
+These cells can then be reprogrammed into an embryonic-like state called an induced pluripotent stem cell (iPSC), and matured into brain cells.
 Those resulting brain cells are genetically identical to brain cells in the person who donated the tissue.

 CIRM-funded scientists have shown that these autism-like cells behave very differently in a lab dish than normal cells.
 Studying those cells can help scientists learn what goes wrong in the disease and guide them toward new therapies.
 What’s more, the scientists can expose those cells to drugs and see which ones alleviate symptoms in the lab dish.

 CIRM Autism Videos